Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Review and preliminaries

 Throughout this paper, we consider the \emph{higher order operator}

-where $\varepsilon[v]=(\nabla v)^\mathrm{sym}$ refers to the symmetric part of the gradient and $m>1+\frac{n}{2}$ as well as $\lambda,\mu,\gamma>0$ are fixed constants.
+where $\varepsilon[v]=(Dv)^\mathrm{sym}$ refers to the symmetrized part of the Jacobian and $m>1+\frac{n}{2}$ as well as $\lambda,\mu,\gamma>0$ are fixed constants.
 This particular choice of the operator~$L$ originates from fluid mechanics, where the metric~$g_{Y(t)}$ refers to a \emph{viscous dissipation} in a multipolar fluid model as described in \cite{NeSi91,GrRi64,GrRi64a}.